MaFeLP/Unscrambler/README.md

 # Unscrabler
-A C++ Program to unscrable and check words
+A C++ Program to unscrable and check scrambled_word